UN watchdog confirms another Iranian breach of nuclear deal

 Those working to save the deal also note that despite the violations, Iran continues to allow inspectors to access all sites in the country.

-Associated Press writer Nasser Karimi in Tehran contributed to this report.
+Associated Press writer Nasser Karimi in Tehran, Iran, and Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.